2017 Student Symposium: Saturday, April 22, 2017

 Forward from Dean R. Joseph Dieker:

-This year’s symposium was coordinated by the Center for Teaching & Learning and the faculty of the Student Symposium committee: Carol Lacy-Salazar (Spanish), Aparna Thomas (Gender, Sexuality, and Women’s Studies and Politics), and Emily Walsh (Geology).
-The logistics and technical aspects of the symposium were handled by Brooke Bergantzel, Greg Cotton, Shawn Doyle, Laura Farmer, Amy Gullen, Jessica Johanningmeier, Jennifer Rouse, Kristin Reimann, Paul Waelchli, Meghan Yamanishi, and Matt Zhorne.
+This year’s symposium was coordinated by the Center for Teaching & Learning and the faculty of the Student Symposium committee: John Gruber-Miller (Classics), Kirilka Stavreva (English), and Emily Walsh (Geology).
+The logistics and technical aspects of the symposium were handled by Brooke Bergantzel, Greg Cotton, Laura Farmer, Amy Gullen, Jessica Johanningmeier, Kristin Reimann, Gabriella Torres, Paul Waelchli, Ellen Wrede, Meghan Yamanishi, and Matt Zhorne.
 I offer my heartfelt thanks to them, and to the faculty members serving as session moderators, for their contributions to this project.

 I invite you to participate in what promises to be a thought-provoking, exhilarating, and reflective day in our intellectual, creative, and community life.